CTPSSTAFF/pbpp-metrics-materials/README.md

 along a given MassDOT Route\_ID that a given speed regulation value applies.

 The intersection is performed by the ESRI __Overlay\_Route\_Events__ tool.
 This tool takes event tables, rather than feature classes as inputs.
 So, as a preparatory step each of the feature classes is exported to a 'vanilla' table in a Geodatabase.

+The basic approach taken is to use the $D = R * T$ formula to calculate the speed limit for each

 #### Detailed Steps
 1. Export the LRSE_SpeedRegulation feature class as a 'vanilla' table that will be used as an event table.
 The 'route identifier' field